Abdulbarikassim/DataStructure_and_Algorithms/README.md

-# Data Structures and Algorithms Repository
+# Data Structures and Algorithms.

 Welcome to the **Data Structures and Algorithms** repository!
 This repository contains implementations of various data structures and algorithms, along with explanations and problem-solving examples.
 It is aimed at helping you understand how data structures and algorithms work in practice.